 The Film Project Award (Strand 1 Film Production), however, is intended to support the making of high quality and creatively ambitious film work of an experimental nature.
 The work should be filmic and be made with a view to engaging and challenging audiences.
 It should be made for public exhibition in cinema settings in the first instance, though secondary exhibition in other contexts and on digital platforms may follow.

-The Arts Council does not provide funding for film exhibition or attendance at film festivals abroad.
+The Arts Council does not provide funding for attendance at film festivals abroad.
 Culture Ireland supports Irish artists and companies to present and promote their work at strategic international festivals and venues.
 Further information is available from

 The Arts Council provides support to the film artist through funding for a range of organisations, including film resource organisations and festivals.